-CMC® subspecialty certification was introduced in 2005 for specialty certified nurses providing care to acutely and critically ill adult cardiac patients.
+CMC® subspecialty certification was introduced in 2005 for specialty certified nurses providing care to acutely and/or critically ill adult cardiac patients.
 Nurses interested in this certification may work in such areas as: cardiac care units; combined ICU-CCUs; medical ICUs; telemetry units; progressive care units; heart failure clinics; home care; interventional cardiology; cardiac catheterization labs; or electrophysiology units.

 CMC — A Registered Service Mark